 Welcome to my website!

 My name is Jakub Cehula, and I am a master's student of Theoretical Physics at Charles University in Prague.
 I am also a member of Time-domain astronomy group of Ondřej Pejcha.
+I recently (Aug 2020 - Jun 2021) spent two semesters as an exchange student at Stockholm University, where I studied astronomy.
 Before working in the field of astronomy, I worked in the field of continuum mechanics under my supervisor Vít Průša.

 If you wish to contact me, please use my email: email@example.com

-If you want to see my publications, please visit my profile on Google Scholar.
+If you want to see my publications, please visit my Google Scholar profile.

 Stability of stars undergoing rapid mass loss

-When a star in a binary system evolves and expands, it can transfer mass to its companion.
-If the mass loss proceeds on dynamical timescale, the binary can undergo a catastrophic interaction accompanied by tremendous loss of mass, angular momentum, and energy.
-This common envelope evolution phase is a crucial step in the formation of close binaries composed of compact objects (white dwarfs, neutron stars, black holes), which includes progenitors of gravitational wave sources detected by LIGO.
+Binary mass transfer is a common phenomenon in stellar astrophysics.
+If the mass transfer proceeds on dynamical timescale, the binary can undergo a catastrophic interaction accompanied by tremendous loss of mass, angular momentum, and energy.
+This so-called common envelope evolution phase is a crucial step in the formation of close binaries composed of compact objects (white dwarfs, neutron stars, black holes), which includes progenitors of gravitational wave sources detected by LIGO.
+By improving existing models of binary mass transfer we can correct the predictions of common envelope evolution and constraint the rates of close binaries composed of compact objects.

 Origami-like structures made of light activated shape memory polymers